-During the Construction Process regular inspections of the LHBC Facility Site operations will be conducted.
+Regular inspections of the DADI Facility Site operations are conducted.

-Site inspections are to be conducted by the Site Operations Manager or his/her delegate and the inspection results recorded on the inspection form.
+Site inspections are conducted by the Site Operations Manager or his/her delegate and the inspection results recorded on the inspection form.

 Any non-conformances are to be recorded on the inspection form and the cause of the non-conformance investigated by the Site Operations Manager.